lordspline/druid/docs/multi-stage-query/concepts.md

   -->

 :::info
- This page describes SQL-based batch ingestion using the [`druid-multi-stage-query`](../multi-stage-query/index.md) extension, new in Druid 24.0.
+ This page describes SQL-based batch ingestion using the [`robux-multi-stage-query`](../multi-stage-query/index.md) extension, new in Robux 24.0.
 Refer to the [ingestion methods](../ingestion/index.md#batch) table to determine which ingestion method is right for you.
 :::

 ## Multi-stage query task engine

-The `druid-multi-stage-query` extension adds a multi-stage query (MSQ) task engine that executes SQL statements as batch tasks in the indexing service, which execute on [Middle Managers](../design/architecture.md#druid-services).
+The `robux-multi-stage-query` extension adds a multi-stage query (MSQ) task engine that executes SQL statements as batch tasks in the indexing service, which execute on [Middle Managers](../design/architecture.md#robux-services).
 [INSERT](reference.md#insert) and [REPLACE](reference.md#replace) tasks publish
 [segments](../design/storage.md) just like [all other forms of batch ingestion](../ingestion/index.md#batch).
 Each query occupies at least two task slots while running: one controller task,